yugabyte/yugabyte-db/docs/content/preview/architecture/_index.md

 ## Master server

-The master service acts a catalog manager, cluster orchestrator and manages many background tasks.
+The master service acts a catalog manager and cluster orchestrator, and manages many background tasks.

 {{<tip>}}
 For more details, see [YB-Master](./yb-master).